Thomas Baumert: Scientific career

 Thomas Baumert began his scientific career as an MD student in the laboratory of Dietrich Keppler, MD at the German Cancer Research Center (DKFZ).
 At the DKFZ, he worked out how leukotrienes that are degraded in the liver contribute to alcoholic liver disease.
-Following a clinical internship at the University of Munich Medical Center, he completed a postdoctoral fellowship studying viral liver disease where he worked out how defined acquired mutations in the genome of hepatitis B virus contribute to liver disease and discovered and developed a vaccine candidate to prevent hepatitis C virus infection.
+Following a clinical internship at the LMU Klinikum, he completed a postdoctoral fellowship studying viral liver disease where he worked out how defined acquired mutations in the genome of hepatitis B virus contribute to liver disease and discovered and developed a vaccine candidate to prevent hepatitis C virus infection.
 Subsequently, he joined the University Hospital Freiburg under the leadership of Hubert E. Blum, MD where he created an EU-funded research group focusing on the viral pathogenesis of liver disease.

 During his tenure at Inserm and at the University of Strasbourg, he has identified key host liver factors for hepatitis viruses as drivers and targets for virus-induced liver disease and cancer, and the explained the crucial role of virus-specific antibodies for clearance and control of hepatitis C virus infection.
 He was trusted with the organization and hosting of the 22nd international symposium on hepatitis C virus and related viruses, in Strasbourg in 2015.

 Following a sabbatical at the Broad Institute, the Massachusetts General Hospital and the Harvard Medical School in 2014, he built a new program on the investigation of the cell circuits of liver disease and cancer, using novel patient-derived models combined with scRNASeq and integrative computational analyses.
 Using perturbation studies combined with integrative systems biology he and his team showed that chronic viral or metabolic liver injury results in epigenetic footprints in patients with advanced liver disease driving and predicting liver fibrosis progression and cancer risk.

 Using patient-derived liver models combined with scRNASeq and the first human liver single cell atlas established by his team with external collaborators Baumert and his team uncovered novel approaches to treat fibrosis and prevent cancer, which led to his discovery of the cell surface protein Claudin-1 as a previously unknown mediator and therapeutic target for fibrosis and cancer across organs.
 Using hepatitis C virus entering cancer cells as a model system, he discovered and developed a unique panel monoclonal antibodies targeting exposed Claudin-1 on epithelial cells to treat fibrosis across organs and cancer.
 Baumert and his team showed that therapeutic antibodies targeting exposed Claudin-1 on the cancer cell surface efficiently inhibit liver tumor growth by changing cell plasticity, suppressing carcinogenic signaling and reprogramming the tumor immune microenvironment.